agile-ts/documentation/docs/Interfaces.md

 #### `timestamp`

-Here a timestamp is set before each log, is sometimes useful to trace, when something was logged.
+If a timestamp is set before each log.
+Is sometimes useful to trace, when something was logged.

 ```ts {2}
 const logger = new Logger({